 With a home in need of numerous repairs or remodeling, selling is most likely the best option.
 This allows you to deal with any repairs and deferred maintenance in one fell swoop, after the inspection and prior to closing.
 Once you negotiate those items, the maintenance and repair headaches are over.

-This list will certainly get you thinking about the core issues that surround selling versus renting.
-Timing, lifestyle, income and a long list of other factors go into the decision to be a home seller or a landlord.
+This list will certainly get you thinking about the core issues that surround the decision on whether to rent or sell your house.
+Timing, lifestyle, income, and a long list of other factors go into the decision to be a home seller or a landlord.
 This information should go a long way to get you pointed in the right direction.

-As always, if you have any questions or help to get started selling or renting out your home, feel free to give me a call.
+As always, if you have any questions or help to get started selling or renting out your home, feel free to give us a call.